ofirte/needleInHayStack/README.md

 ## Installation

-Download the .cpp file and compile it using g++ or any other C++ compilar. for your convenience run the python script the generate a test file of 2gb.
+Download the .cpp file and compile it using g++ or any other C++ compilar.\n For your convenience run the python script the generate a test file of 2gb.

 ```bash
 g++ -o find .\find.cpp